 - Leadership and Global Engagement: Through over 30 leadership opportunities, Wharton provides countless avenues for students to hone their leadership skills.
 These opportunities transcend borders, as the school offers programs on all 7 continents.

 While the average work experience for Wharton students is 5 years, the school does not require a minimum or maximum years of experience to apply for an MBA.
-In fact, the class of 2024 had work experience spanning from 1 to 24 years.
-These students came from a variety of fields, some of the top industries being consulting, financial services, and nonprofit/government.
+In fact, the class of 2025 had work experience spanning from 1 to 21 years.
+These students came from a variety of fields, some of the top industries being consulting, private equity/venture capital, and tech.

 Joint/Dual Degrees Offered at Wharton